Silbando

 Flickers in the shadows

-And in a doorway is a gallant
+And in a hallway stands a guy

-Talking with his love
+Talking to his love

-And from the depths of the dock
+And from the end of the dock

-Moaning in languid lament
+Moaning in a languid lament

 The echo brings an accent